-Meet the 10 winners of our first Extraordinary Teen Awards.
+Meet the winners of Bethesda Magazine’s 2019 Extraordinary Teen Awards

 Senior, Richard Montgomery High School

 For Emily Tian, writing poetry is an opportunity to crystallize abstract ideas in a few stanzas, reflect on life, and create a powerful connection with others.